Important information for Albertans

 Liquor retailing, warehousing and distribution are all managed by the private liquor industry.
 Registered suppliers and agents are responsible for ordering, consolidating, shipping, and marketing liquor.

 AGLC is the legal importer of record for liquor in Alberta.
 Manufacturers and suppliers sell liquor products to businesses (licensees) through AGLC.
 Licensees then sell liquor products to consumers.

 In 1993, Alberta became the first Canadian province to privatize liquor retailing.
 This created an open and competitive market, giving businesses the opportunity to thrive.
 As a result, Albertans continue to enjoy competitive prices and great product selection.

 Alberta continues to be the only fully-privatized province when it comes to liquor.
 The model is well received by both consumers and industry to this day.

-AGLC administers and enforces the Gaming and Liquor Act (GLA) and Regulation (GLR).
+AGLC administers and enforces the Gaming, Liquor and Cannabis Act (GLCA) and Regulation (GLCR).
 Our Board develops policy, conducts hearings, and makes licensing and registration decisions.
 The Board ensures the powers and duties of AGLC are carried out.

 AGLC controls the importation, manufacture, sale, possession, storage, distribution, and use of liquor in Alberta.
 We establish and enforce liquor policies.
 We also licence businesses in which liquor is sold or consumed.

 We pay liquor suppliers for their products after the product is sold to liquor licensees.
 We also collect the provincial liquor markup as well as any federal liquor taxes and levies.
 The revenue then flows to the General Revenue Fund.

 AGLC adds a markup to the liquor it sells to liquor licensees.
 AGLC collects the markup on behalf of the government.
 The markup goes to the General Revenue Fund to support programs and initiatives that benefit all Albertans.